ES Sétif: Current technical staff

+Management

 Notable players

 Below are the notable former players who have represented ES Sétif in league and international competition since the club's foundation in 1958.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with ES Sétif or following his departure.